Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Discussion

 \subsection{Industrial relevance}

 In our previous work \cite{Kwok2019}, we introduced a medium Mn steel of composition Fe-12Mn-4.8Al-2Si-0.32C-0.3V and found that the high price of V greatly increased the alloying cost of the steel.
 Many researchers have also added V to medium Mn steels and achieved large amounts of precipitation strengthening \cite{Hu2019,Lee2015c}.
 Hu \textit{et. al.} \cite{Hu2019} was able to improve the yield strength by 650 MPa with 0.7 wt\% V through a warm rolling and IA processing route.
 However, relying on V for strength is a costly route.
-In this study, a carbide optimisation study was conducted and found that 0.06 wt\% V was able to increase the yield strength by 55 MPa and sufficient to raise the yield strength of the as-annealed steel to 1 GPa.
+In this work, a carbide optimisation study was conducted and found that 0.06 wt\% V was able to increase the yield strength by 55 MPa and sufficient to raise the yield strength of the as-annealed steel to 1 GPa.

+While the thermomechanical process route was designed to resemble the production of DP steels with a CAL, it is also acknowledged that cold rolling after IA may not be compatible with a Continuous Galvanising Line (CGL) as the final cold rolling step will damage the Zn coating.
+Nevertheless, as medium Mn steels continue to gain industrial readiness, it is certain that a CGL will eventually be integrated into an optimised process route to produce high strength, high ductility galvanised sheet.

-Figure \ref{fig:novalloy-u30} shows an updated figure from our previous work \cite{Kwok2019} which includes the investigated 0.06V steel (Novalloy), several new literature medium Mn steels and also two grades of Quenching and Partitioning (QP) steels from Baosteel.
+Figure \ref{fig:novalloy-u30} shows an updated figure from our previous work \cite{Kwok2019} which includes the investigated 0.06V steel, several new literature medium Mn steels and also two grades of Quenching and Partitioning (QP) steels from Baosteel.
 The alloying cost of novel and commercial steels were estimated based on pure metal and ferroalloy additions to steel scrap.
+It is acknowledged that other processing-related costs and factors also contribute to the total price of steel but it is still helpful for researchers to begin the alloy design process by attempting to minimise alloying cost.
 By reducing the Mn and V content from our previous alloy, the alloying cost was significantly reduced by 160 USD/tonne (prices correct as of May 2019) while maintaining a similar U30.
-Novalloy in its annealed condition is price competitive with commercially available DP steels yet being two to three times more energy absorbing.
+The investigated steel in its annealed condition is price competitive with commercially available DP steels yet being two to three times more energy absorbing.
 When in the cold rolled condition (\textit{i.e.} CR20), the U30 was significantly increased, presenting new opportunities for down gauging in automotive steel.
 This shows that a holistic alloy design concept can result in a price-competitive high strength and high energy absorbing steel.